NextEra Energy Partners LP (NEP): A Deep Dive into Its Performan

 - Momentum rank: 2/10

-NextEra Energy Partners LP, with a market cap of $3.64 billion and sales of $1.22 billion, operates in the clean energy sector.
+NextEra Energy Partners LP, with a market cap of $2.41 billion, is formed to acquire, manage, and own contracted clean energy projects.
 It owns interests in wind and solar projects in North America, as well as natural gas infrastructure assets in Texas.
-The renewable energy projects are fully contracted, use industry technology and are in regions that are favorable for generating energy from the wind and sun.
+The renewable energy projects are fully contracted, use industry technology, and are in regions that are favorable for generating energy from the wind and sun.
 Its natural gas pipelines in the portfolio are all strategically located, serving power producers and municipalities in South Texas, processing plants and producers in the Eagle Ford Shale, and commercial and industrial customers in the Houston area.
-Renewable energy sales generate maximum revenue for the company.
+Renewable energy sales generate maximum revenue for the company, which has annual sales of $1.22 billion and an operating margin of 7.22%.

 Financial Strength Analysis

 NextEra Energy Partners LP's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company's interest coverage ratio of 0.39 positions it worse than 94.62% of 316 companies in the Utilities - Independent Power Producers industry.
+The company's interest coverage ratio of 0.39 positions it worse than 94.59% of 314 companies in the Utilities - Independent Power Producers industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Scoreis just 0.43, which is below the distress zone of 1.81.
+The company's Altman Z-Score is just 0.31, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.09 indicates a struggle in handling existing debt levels.
-Furthermore, the company's debt-to-Ebitda ratio is 8.51, which is above Joel Tillinghast's warning level of 4 and is worse than 72.06% of 315 companies in the Utilities - Independent Power Producers industry.
+Furthermore, the company's debt-to-Ebitda ratio is 8.51, which is above Joel Tillinghast's warning level of 4 and is worse than 71.88% of 313 companies in the Utilities - Independent Power Producers industry.

 Growth Prospects